madMAx43v3r/mmx-node/docs/src/content/docs/guides/optimize-vdf.md

 ---
-title: Optimizing VDF Verification
+title: OpenCL Setup
 description: How to improve VDF verification speed.
 ---
-Using OpenCL is an optional (but highly recommended) feature for farming MMX.
-Offloading the verification of the VDF from the CPU to an OpenCL accelerated GPU (even an APU  with integrated GPU) can increase both performance and power efficiency.
+Using OpenCL is an optional but highly recommended feature for running MMX.\
+Offloading the verification of the VDF to a GPU or iGPU can increase both performance and power efficiency.

-Example Hardware and times spreadsheet (go to current testnet tab): https://docs.google.com/spreadsheets/d/1NlK-dq7vCbX4NHzrOloyy4ylLW-fdXjuT8468__SF64/edit#gid=0

-**During initial blockchain sync, CPU usage will be very high in any case.**

 Once the blockchain is synced, you will see these lines:
 ```
 [Node] INFO: Verified VDF for height 239702, delta = 10.111297 sec, took 0.089002 sec.
 ```
-which indicates that your node is now verifying the current VDFs as they are received.
-Your GPU would now be utilized every ~8 seconds.
+Which indicates that your node is now verifying the current VDFs as they are received.
+Your GPU would now be utilized every ~10 seconds.

-If OpenCL is not being utilized for VDF verification, you should see relatively high CPU usage across all cores every ~8 seconds.
+If OpenCL is not being utilized for VDF verification, you should see relatively high CPU usage across all cores every ~10 seconds.

-If you are running a Timelord (the default is OFF), you will see high CPU usage on at least 2 cores in any case, even if your GPU is used for verification.
+If you are running a Timelord (the default is off), you will see high CPU usage on at least one core in any case, even if your GPU is used for verification.

+Note: During initial blockchain sync, CPU usage can be high in any case.

+Example Hardware and times spreadsheet: https://docs.google.com/spreadsheets/d/1NlK-dq7vCbX4NHzrOloyy4ylLW-fdXjuT8468__SF64/edit?pli=1&gid=618383284#gid=618383284

 ## OpenCL for Intel iGPUs
 Intel iGPUs prior to 11th gen will most likely not be sufficient for mainnet.